AdrienChampion/induction_for_dummies/src/bmc/readme.md

 \
 \

-> **NB:** the stopwatch system has an infinite reachable state space since `cnt` can reach any
+> The stopwatch system has an infinite reachable state space since `cnt` can reach any integer
-> integer value (just keep incrementing it).
-Start actually proving candidates in the next chapter,
+> value (just keep incrementing it).
+Start actually proving candidates in the next chapter, this
-> this one focuses solely on finding counterexamples.
+> one focuses solely on finding counterexamples.

 \
 \